Field of Study

 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.

+Industrial Physics is a globally recognised discipline area with industrial physicists leading some of the most important scientific and technological developments of the past century, including the development of the transistor for computers, lasers for corrective eye surgery and LEDs for high brightness flat-screen TV and smart-phone displays.
 Industrial physicists are problem solvers, able to solve problems quickly and in a wide range of industrial settings, devising and using unconventional techniques.
 Advanced, high-precision manufacturing is the core of Ireland’s industrial output.

-This degree is ideal for students who wish to gain deep insight into the physics of modern technologies, and who enjoy applying this knowledge in problem solving in real-world environments.
+The degree is ideal for students who wish to gain deep insight into the physics of modern technologies, and who enjoy applying this knowledge in problem solving in real-world environments.
 With strong employer demand for qualified graduates, this ever-expanding field offers career paths for graduates who wish to use their skills in technical settings and equally those seeking a corporate management path.

 Lectures and practical sessions take place from 9.00am to 6.00pm, Monday to Friday.
 Usually students spend 18-20 hours/week in the classroom and similar time commitment in the laboratory.